dpim/project-rome-demo/README.md

-# Project Rome Demo
+# Project Rome demo
-Quick demo of React + Project Rome
+Quick demo web app using React and Project Rome

 ## About
 This is a demo web app that calls the [Project Rome APIs](https://developer.microsoft.com/en-us/graph/docs/api-reference/beta/resources/project_rome_overview) for sending context to devices.
 It uses the Rome *Devices API* to fetch and display signed-in devices.
 Then, the *Device Command API* enables sending a command to open a webpage on the selected device.
 Please note that there is a delay between sending the command and when the web page is opened on the selected device.